 After the request has been submitted and accepted by the court, you will be required to obtain a certified copy of your driving record (certified version of #3) from the Texas Department of Public Safety.
 The court will provide you with the proper application.

 Upon approval to take the driver’s safety course, you will have 90 days to complete the class and return the required documents to the court.
 Once the court receives the documents, we will notify DPS of the course completion and the citation will not affect your driving record.

 DRIVER’S SAFETY COURSES ARE NOT AVAILABLE FOR DEFENDANTS WITH A COMMERCIAL DRIVER’S LICENSE (CDL); VIOLATIONS INVOLVING PASSING A SCHOOL BUS; VIOLATIONS THAT OCCUR IN A CONSTRUCTION ZONE; OR VIOLATIONS OF 25 MILES OVER THE POSTED SPEED LIMIT.

 The court is not allowed to recommend a driving school.
 Please refer to the yellow pages of the telephone directory, under Driving Instruction and/or Driving Schools and call a number listed.
 You need only ask if their school is an approved course for the dismissal of a traffic citation.
 You can take the course anywhere within the State of Texas so long as the six-hour course is Texas Department of Licensing and Regulation (TDLR)-approved.
 You also may take the course online or by renting the video.
-You can visit the TDLR website or the Texas Department of Public Safety’s website for locations of a driving school near you or for approved online courses.
+You can visit the TDLR website for locations of a driving school near you or for approved online courses.